 The type of gas you use in a generator and how you care for that gas will affect its performance.

 Westinghouse Generators use unleaded gasoline with a minimum octane rating of 87 and maximum ethanol content of 10%.
-The best type of fuel for a Westinghouse Generator is ethanol-free fuel.
+The best type of fuel for a generator is ethanol-free fuel.

 Follow all safety precautions found in the Westinghouse operator’s manual.
 Always work on the generator in a well-ventilated area.
 NEVER run the generator in enclosed areas as gas fumes are dangerous.